Newsman/Magento-Newsman/README.md

 Installation

 ## Installation:
-1. Copy the *"app"* contents directory to your "root" shop directory.
+1. Copy the *"app, js, lib, skin"* contents directory to your "root" shop directory.
 2. Copy 'newsmanfetch.php' to your magento root directory.

 ## Configuration